xlmnxp/CertificateGenerator/README.md

 # Introduction

-CertificateGenerator to generate ios certificate work on Linux, Windows and Mac OS.
+CertificateGenerator is tool to generate ios certificate work on Linux, Windows and Mac OS.

 Requires:
 - Openssl